Man and woman having a conversation in an office setting

 • When you receive an income or capital gains distribution from the fund.

-Index mutual funds and ETFs (exchange-traded funds) aim to match the performance of a particular market benchmark—or "index"—as closely as possible.
+Index mutual funds and ETFs (exchange-traded funds) aim to track the performance of a particular market benchmark—or "index"—as closely as possible.
 Actively managed funds employ professional management teams who try to outperform their benchmarks and peer-group averages.
 Because index funds generally trade less frequently, they tend to be more tax-efficient and have lower expense ratios than actively managed funds—which could mean lower costs for you.

 Learn more about the differences between actively managed and index funds